Healthy Foods, Healthy Families

 |Seek out peer support|

 |Peer support works.
 See how community-focused and culture-specific programs can lead diabetes patients to improved and more lasting health outcomes.|

 Find out more about how we are helping organizations across the country provide critical health and nutrition services to the Latino community.

 Not Quite a SNAP: Recommendations for Improving SNAP for Latinos

 Changes to the WIC Food Package

 The USDA has announced an overhaul of the WIC food package, expanding the choices of healthy and culturally appropriate foods offered under the program.
 This is the first modification in the foods offered under the program in more than 20 years, greatly improving the foods available to WIC participants.
-For more information, see NCLR’s update or visit the U.S. Department of Agriculture’s website.
+For more information visit the U.S. Department of Agriculture’s website.